sage-code/eve/manual/classes.md

   ...
 return;
 ```
+**Initialization**
+Objects can be declared and initialized in a single statement, or can be declared first initialize later.
+Once declared an object is empty {}, it does not have attributes until it is initialized with a JSON literal or a constructor.

 ## Parameters
-A class can have parameters that receive values during object initialization.
-You can define optional parameters with default values using a pair: (TypeName:param_name:=value).
-Parameters can be received "by copy" or "by share".
-Parameters received by share are declared using symbol "@" instead of ":"
+A class can have parameters that receive values during initialization.
+You can define optional parameters with default values using pair notation like ( TypeName: param_name = value).
+Parameters can be received values using a constructor call, that is similar to a function call.
+Parameters can be also assigned using JSON literal/

 **example**
 ```